 For purposes of the individual shared responsibility payment, you are considered to have minimum essential coverage for the entire month as long as you have minimum essential coverage for at least one day during that month.
 For example, if you start a new job on June 26 and are covered under your employer’s health coverage starting on that day, you’re treated as having coverage for the entire month of June.
 Similarly, if you’re eligible for an exemption for any one day of a month, you’re treated as exempt for the entire month.

 You can learn more at HealthCare.gov about which health insurance options are available to you, how to purchase health insurance coverage, and how to get financial assistance with the cost of insurance.
 If you purchase health insurance through the Marketplace and you meet certain requirements, you may be eligible for a premium tax credit to help pay your premiums.
 Learn more about the premium tax credit.
-The deadline for the initial open enrollment period was March 31, 2014.
-You may also qualify for a special enrollment period (e.g., you move to a different address).
-See HealthCare.gov to learn about special enrollment periods.
+Each year the Health Insurance Marketplace has an open enrollment period.
+The open enrollment period to purchase health care insurance for 2015 runs from Nov.
+15, 2014, through Feb.
+15, 2015.
+Contact the Marketplace at HealthCare.gov to enroll.

 You may be exempt from the requirement to maintain minimum essential coverage and thus will not have to make a shared responsibility payment when you file your 2014 federal income tax return in 2015, if you meet certain criteria.